chrisr3403/Sep11-Freedom-Project/tool/learning-log.md

 Well to answer that question sometime in the future I will try how to swap skins using a sprite skin swap.

 ### 11/24/2024
 * Hello and welcome to my learning log entry four!
-My name is christian ramos and I am to talk about my skin swapping lesson!
+My name is Christian Ramos and I am to talk about my skin swapping lesson!
 Using [Kaboom](https://kaboomjs.com/) I have been learning how to do skin swapping within a character or AI for quite sometime.
 So I tried to give one of my sprite a optimus prime character and the progress of it is very very A BIG very easy progress and works perfectly.
 I used this video to help me learn on how to make skins/png sprites [Learn to Make a Game with Kaboom.js in 39 Minutes](https://www.youtube.com/watch?v=hgReGsh5xVU&t=402s) with this I